-The UPMC International Administrative Fellowship will be centered in Pittsburgh, PA, with the potential for short-term or extensive foreign travel.
 UPMC International has a wide range of operations across the globe, with a concentrated focus in China, Ireland, Italy, and Kazakhstan.
 For nearly two decades, UPMC International has shared UPMC’s clinical, technological, and managerial knowledge and expertise with global partners, offering customizable solutions benefitting patients and regions.

 The following training and development courses will be offered to provide exposure to key areas of human resource management:

 The UPMC International administrative fellow will primarily spend the first year of the program rotating through the Health Services Division at UPMC East and UPMC McKeesport and shadow the hospitals’ executive teams, gaining observational and practical experience within operations and administration.

 Additionally, the fellow will rotate through UPMC International division located at US Steel Tower, to learn more about international health care administration and the foundation of UPMC’s health care expertise on a regional and global scale.
 Each of these campuses maintains a distinct personality and purpose within the UPMC organization, and maintains a vital role in the communities it serves.

 Throughout the first year, the fellow will complete formalized rotations with an assigned executive mentor per rotation.
 Rotations will primarily involve shadowing key executive and management teams, with supplemental project work as appropriate.
 Rotations will focus in each of the following areas:

 Fellows will be given exposure to the international equivalent of each of the core focus areas, facilitating a smooth transition to international exposure in year two.